8 Ways to Get Sun Protection—Besides Wearing Sunscreen

 “I tell patients it’s the number-one supplement they should be taking,” says Dr. Moy.
 “We have DNA-repair enzymes naturally in our body, but they start diminishing after age 30.
 Niacin helps boost them back up.”

 Dr. Gohara agrees that certain supplements can increase your body’s defense against UV damage.
-She recommends Heliocare, an all-natural supplement featuring a fern extract called Polypodium leucotomos.
+For sun protection, she recommends Heliocare, an all-natural supplement featuring a fern extract called Polypodium leucotomos.
 “It’s been around for 15 years and has strong independent clinical studies to back up its claims,” she says.

 Track your exposure.

-If seeing is believing, experts hope new devices that show you just how much UV exposure you’re getting and how it’s affecting your skin will lead to better behavior.
+If seeing is believing, experts hope new devices that show you just how much UV exposure you’re getting and how it’s affecting your skin will lead to better behavior and sun protection habits.

 “Ideally, UV trackers will do for sun awareness what the Fitbit did for exercise, opening people’s eyes to how much they actually get and motivating them to do better,” says Shape Brain Trust member Elizabeth K. Hale, M.D., a dermatologist and a clinical associate professor of dermatology at NYU Langone Medical Center.